List of Marvel Comics characters: S: Ora Serrata

 Ora Serrata is a character appearing in American comic books published by Marvel Comics.
 She was created by Jonathan Hickman and first appeared in Legion of X #1 (June 2022).

-Ora Serrata is an Omega-level mutant from Arakko with the ability to erase things in her sight from existence.
-She claims the Seat of Law on the Great Ring of Arakko from Uqesh the Bridge after defeating him in combat.
-Early in her tenure she implements the Godlaw, which requires any deities to prove their worth to the Arakkii people.
+Ora Serrata is an mutant from Arakko who serves in the Great Ring of Arakko.
+Ora acts as the final arbiter of all legal matters and is the commander of the Inward Watch, Arakko's law enforcers.

-Ora acts the final arbiter of all legal matters and the commander of the Inward Watch, Arakko's law enforcers.
-After Arakko is freed from Amenth and relocated to Mars, Ora is kept busy with many deities swarming the planet.
-Ora conspires with Mother Righteous and summons Tumult, the Trickster Chimaera, an amalgamation of various trickster gods, to terrorize Arakko so as to bolster the people's compliance.
-Tumult escapes to Krakoa and Ora enlists Nightcrawler and Inward Watch member Weaponless Zsen to track him down under the pretense of bringing him to justice.
-Her plot is uncovered and she is subdued by Nightcrawler, Zsen, Legion, and a reformed Tumult.
-Storm agrees to keep Ora's plot a secret from the rest of the Great Ring in return for Tumult's erasure, Zsen's release from the Inward Watch, and the repeal of the Godlaw, allowing for religious freedom on Arakko.
-Though her plan failed, Ora still owes Mother Righteous her eternal compliance.
+After Arakko is relocated to Mars, Ora conspires with Mother Righteous and summons Tumult to terrorize Arakko and bolster the people's compliance.
+When Tumult escapes to Krakoa, Ora enlists Nightcrawler and Weaponless Zsen to track him down under the pretense of bringing him to justice.
+Her plot is uncovered and she is subdued by Nightcrawler, Zsen, Legion, and Tumult.
+Storm agrees to keep Ora's plot secret from the rest of the Great Ring in return for Tumult's erasure, Zsen's release from the Inward Watch, and the repeal of the Godlaw, allowing for religious freedom on Arakko.
+However, Tumult swaps bodies with Switch, who is killed in his place.

-When the Eternal Uranos attacked Arakko, Ora attempts to erase him from existence, but he proved immune to her powers.
-Uranos lacerates her eye in response, leaving her unable to use her abilities until she healed.

 During the civil war on Arakko, Ora sides with Genesis.
-In the final battle of the war, Sunspot blinds Ora, allowing Xilo to get close enough to merge with her and completely take her over.
+In the final battle of the war, Sunspot blinds Ora, allowing Xilo to possess her.

+Powers and abilities of Ora Serrata

+Ora Serrata is a mutant with the ability to erase anything in her sight from existence.
+Her body is connected to a large floating eyeball, which acts as the source of her powers.
+If the eye is damaged, Ora is unable to use her power until it regenerates.

 Set

 Set is a character appearing in American comic books published by Marvel Comics.
 He is the chief deity, a serpent-god or "arch-demon", of the Stygian people in Robert E. Howard's stories of Conan the Barbarian in the Hyborian Age.
-He is apparently an amalgam of the name of the Egyptian God Set with the appearance/characteristics of both Apep and a monster from Greek mythology known as the Lernaean Hydra.
+He is apparently an amalgam of the name of the Egyptian god Set with the appearance/characteristics of both Apep and a monster from Greek mythology known as the Lernaean Hydra.